Triangle

 As soon as you become a student at the University of Nottingham, please join our online learning resource, The Learning Well, available on Moodle to keep connected for tips during your studies.
 You will then be invited to attend workshops as soon as they are launched.
 We can also offer 1-1 specialist study support sessions via MS Teams for students with Dyslexia, Dyspraxia, ADHD and other SpLDs.

-I have a recommendation via Disability Support Services for a discount in my accommodation fees.
-This is based on my disability/medical needs.
+I have a discount recommendation via Disability Support Services for my accommodation fees.
 How does this work?

 Discounts can only be applied to accommodation that is directly owned by the University, and cannot be applied to off campus accommodation provided by 3rd parties such as self-catered off campus accommodation at Broadgate Park or privately rented accommodation not associated with the university.